 The job market in Madrid

 As the country's capital, Madrid attracts both direct foreign investment and a fair number of multinational corporations.
 The city's largest economic sector is its service industry.
-The best performing sectors within the industry include corporate services, transport, communications, real estate and financial services.
+The best performing sectors within the industry include corporate services, logistics, communications, real estate and financial services.

 On average, expats are likely to find more job opportunities in Madrid than in other Spanish cities, but competition for jobs is often much higher than in other major European cities.

 Expats working in Madrid will receive some of the highest wages in Spain, which is an additional attraction for those moving to the city.
-The downside of this is that the growing population and increased demand for real estate mean that the cost of living in Madrid is also higher than the rest of the country.
+The downside of this is that the growing population and increased demand for real estate mean that the cost of living in Madrid is also higher than in the rest of the country.
 It should also be noted that salaries in Madrid are generally lower than in other Western European countries.

-Teaching English in Madrid remains popular among expats in the city, while other industries popular with expat employees include tourism, IT, finance, skilled labour and engineering.
+Teaching English in Madrid remains popular among expats in the city, while other industries popular with expat employees include tourism, ICT, finance, pharmaceutical and aerospace.

 Finding a job in Madrid

-Expats who come from European Union countries have the advantage of not needing a work permit for Spain.
+Expats from EU countries have the advantage of not needing a work permit for Spain.
 Employers also generally offer job contracts to other European nationals before looking outside the continent.

-It is a good idea for expats to contact a recruitment specialist or head-hunter in Spain to assist them in finding a job.
-There are also several online portals which advertise job openings and should be checked regularly.
+It is a good idea for expats to contact a recruitment specialist or head-hunter in Spain to assist them with finding a job.
+There are also several online portals, such as LinkedIn and Indeed, which advertise job openings and should be checked regularly.